zaethovenn/voting-machine/writing/report.md

 Zackery Devers- for my portion of the project I focused more on the presentation rather then the coding due to the time difference.
 My partners got a lot of the base coding done while they had the allotted time to do so in class so they left minor problems and bugs to fix if they couldn't figure out the solution to them.
 We really focused on making sure everyone was involved with the allotted problem occurring from time zone difference.
 I also managed what was on the final report for our group.

 Robert McMaster- Over the course of this project I primarily worked on the design and debugging of Main.java.
 I also helped design the user interface of the program, specifically the main menu.
 While working on this portion, my goal was to make it as user friendly as possible, which I believe I achieved.
 There were various bugs that came up, one being an issue with the voter name not being saved to the blockchain.
 After doing some research I was able to figure out why this was happening and I fixed the issue.
-The sections that I did implement I did so through Telletype, which was the software that allowed us to all work on code at the same time.
+The sections that I did implement I did so through Teletype, which was the software that allowed us to all work on code at the same time.
 I was also involved in the creation and presentation of the slides that were used at various times over the course of this project.

 Kai'lani Woodard-om